The other weekend, we felt the urge to spend some serious couple time. That "only the two of us" concert visit seems like months ago.

 My better half is off to the basement to clean our kayak from all the spider webs.
-While he hauls the kayak to the car, I packed a lunch of homemade Indian chapati, yoghurt dip and lots of different vegetables, a bottle of tap-water and some candies.
+While he hauls the kayak to the car, I packed a lunch of homemade Indian chapati, yogurt dip and lots of different vegetables, a bottle of tap water, and some candies.

-Only a short moment later, we are gliding on the peaceful waters of the river past lush forests, stony beaches and lots of beautiful bird life.
+Only a short moment later, we are gliding on the peaceful waters of the river past lush forests, stony beaches, and lots of beautiful birdlife.
 (I have never seen that many herons before.)
 Suddenly, we feel the calm deep within ourselves (ooomm!) and we don’t care about all the stressful moments at home.
-Everyday life seems very far away here on the Thur.
+Everyday life seems very far away here on the Thur River.

 Where the Thur meets the Rhine